 If you think you may be starting to transition to the menopause - this generally starts to happen from your early 40s - you can check your hormone levels over time to identify changes in your hormone pattern.
 Our perimenopause check tests the two control hormones, follicular stimulating hormone and luteinising hormone, along with oestrogen.
 Taking this test will help identify if your levels are within the expected range for your age, and regular testing over time will help identify variations outside of the normal range that may be contributing to your symptoms.

-We will soon be launching a unique and innovative female hormone mapping product which accurately maps your hormones across an entire menstrual cycle using just two finger prick blood tests taken on day 14 and day 21 of your period.
-Click the banner below to find out more and sign up to our mailing list to be the first to know when it's launched.
+We have launched a unique and innovative Female Hormone MappingTM product that accurately maps your hormones across an entire menstrual cycle using just two finger-prick blood tests taken on day 14 and day 21 of your period.
+Click the banner below to find out more.